jorgebucaran/gitio.fish/man/man1/tio.md

 ## USAGE

-tio accepts a url ("https://github.com" is optional) and a *slug*, and attempts to shorten the url using the git.io service.
+tio accepts a url (the "https://github.com" part is optional) and a *slug*, and attempts to shorten the url using the git.io service.
 If the operation is successful, the short url is printed to stdout.

 ```
 tio short owner/repo